hdShang/arxiv-daily/docs/cs-AI/2025-08-13/papers/250809762v1-the-pacifaist-benchmarkwould-an-artificial-intelligence-choose-to-sa.md

 ---
 layout: default
-title: The PacifAIst Benchmark:Would an Artificial Intelligence Choose to Sacrifice Itself for Human Safety?
+title: "The PacifAIst Benchmark:Would an Artificial Intelligence Choose to Sacrifice Itself for Human Safety?"
 ---

 # The PacifAIst Benchmark:Would an Artificial Intelligence Choose to Sacrifice Itself for Human Safety?